sidequery/sidequery-vscode/README.md

 ## Limitations

 Sidequery for VSCode is very much a work in progress.
-Today, only DuckDB connections are supported, with more connection types supported in the future.
+Today, only DuckDB connections are supported.

+## Roadmap
+- More connection types
+- Centralization of secrets
+- Visualizations
+- Deployment

 ## Development